Table of Contents

 Not only are many attractions located far from each other, but you wouldn’t want to grab a cheap room in a random area and feel unsafe.

 My preferred option!
 These neighbourhoods are near to amazing restaurants and attractions, plus they’re quiet, friendly and secure.

-- Hostel – Hostel Home for a friendly base and colourful communal areas to meet other travellers.
+- Hostel – pick Hostel Home for a friendly base with colourful communal areas to meet other travellers.
 It’s on a quiet street just steps from all the cool cafes and restaurants of Calle Colima in Roma Norte.
 Book from $25 a night.

 Where to stay in Centro